dccuchile/wefe/doc/quick_start.rst

 {'query_name': 'Male Terms and Female Terms wrt Arts and Science', 'result': -0.010003209}

-With this, we close the basic tutorial on the use of the WEFE package.
+We close the basic tutorial on the use of the WEFE package.
 For more advanced examples, visit user the `User Guide <user_guide.html>`_ section.